dayandantejuliane-pixel/Dayandante-Portfolio/README.md

 ## About Me

 Hi!
-I’m **Juliane Rebecca Dayandante**, a BS Information Technology student passionate about:
+I’m **Juliane Rebecca Dayandante**, a graduate of BS Information Technology at Bicol Univeristy and I'm passionate about:

 - Front-End Development
 - Back-End Development